IBM/model-evaluation-workbench/README.md

 ## 3. Deploy the application to IBM Cloud

 The application can be deployed on IBM Cloud or locally.
-Execute Step 3 for deploying on IBM Cloud and Step 4 for deploying locally.
+Execute Step 3 for deploying on IBM Cloud or Step 4 to deploy locally.

 ### 3.1 Deploy to IBM Cloud